 print(history_data.get("result", {}).get("history", []))

-With the data collected from the 5-step API chain, you can now build a strategic launch plan.
+With the data collected from the research framework, you can now build a strategic launch plan.
 This involves scoring the market opportunity, calculating competitive intensity, and defining your pricing and differentiation strategy.

 Market Opportunity Scoring